bazthedev/SolsScope/README.md

 - Compatibility with most 16:9 monitors
 - Merchant Detection and sending a screenshot with their stock (Merchant Teleporter is required)
 - Automatic crafting of multiple potions
-- Purchase items from merchant via command
+- Automatically Purchase
-- Glitch and Dreamspace Biome Detection
+- Biome Detection
 - Auto Pop in Glitch or Dreamspace (untested)
 - Automatic Biome Randomizer/Strange Controller uses
 - Window for Setting configuration